murraytait-pa/User-Manual/Getting_started.md

 ![](/images/License_registration_Iota_Jupyter.PNG)

-After clicking on the "Iota Jupyter" shortcut, a command window will be open and after a few seconds, the home page of Jupyter will be automatically open in a tab of the user's default web browser (see picture below).
-This home page shows the content of the working directory of Iota.
+After clicking on the "Iota Jupyter" shortcut, a command window will be open and after a few seconds, the dashboard of Jupyter will be automatically open in a tab of the user's default web browser (see picture below).
+This dashboard shows the content of the working directory of Iota.
 By default, this working directory is the "ParicleAnalytics" folder located in the user's home directory of the operative system (e.g. `C:/Users/Stephen/ParticleAnalytics`).

 ![](/images/Getting_started_Jupyter_Notebooks_tree.PNG)